Logistics Planning and its Role in the Evolving Supply Chain

 1. Ambiguity in Inventory Visibility, Tracking, and Management

-For a manufacturer, inventory acts as a foundation for a successful and efficient supply chain.
-However, in mid-sized to large scale businesses, it may be difficult to track inventory status and movement due to lack of detailed, real-time visibility.
+Since inventory acts as a foundation for a successful and efficient supply chain, mid-sized to large scale businesses, may find it difficult to track inventory status and movement due to lack of detailed, real-time visibility.
 This can significantly strain a business’s sales and operations activities.
 Also, as the supply chain often needs to track and manage inventory from various warehouses and locations, this can be a difficult task with decentralized operations.

-To help address this, a Logistics Management Software that can provide valuable real-time data on inventory is a good option.
+To help address this, a Logistics Planning solution that can provide valuable real-time data on inventory is a good option.

 - To help easy access, anyone, in the organization regardless of the location across several systems, like warehouse management, transportation management, etc.